redhat-developer/rh-che/assembly/fabric8-ide-dashboard-war/README.md

 The build process is fairly non-standard, as the upstream project is an angularjs project, and not java.
 The steps are:

 1. The upstream dashboard's source files are unpacked to the directory `./target/sources` via the maven dependency plugin.
+A diff between this unpacked directory and the local `./src` directory is taken and saved to `./target/source_tree.diff`.
 2. The contents and structure of `./src` are copied *over* `./target/sources`
 3. The dashboard is built in a docker container, as in the upstream build, using the Dockerfile at this root of this submodules source tree.
 4. The docker image is used to extract the built dashboard to `./target/dist`